Day 16 consisted of one long and steady climb to the top of the Gerlitzen, a peak that we had seen ahead of us for the last few days.

 The day was sunny and pleasantly warm, without any of the mugginess experienced on our first days on the trail.
 The way out of Ossiach led us through the beautiful abbey buildings (which housed a music academy and a hotel), before following the trail that we had taken along the lake to the town the day before as far as Rappitsch.
 There, we headed up into a steep gorge to the Tauernteich pond 300 metres above Ossiach.
 It was a very steep climb over rocks, with stairways, bridges and fixed cables at times.
 But the babbling stream and countless waterfalls actually made it quite pleasant.

 We took a rest on a bench part way up, when the terrain turned flat, thinking we were at the top but then discovering that we still had another 100 m or so to climb.
 Just then, Luis popped up from the steep path.
 We hadn’t seen him since the Bad Kleinkirchheim tourist office a few days earlier.
 He had not spent the night on the Gerlitzen but had done the climb and the descent to Steindorf in a single day.
 He had then spent the previous day taking it easy by the lake and covering the short distance between Steindorf and Ossiach.
 He carried on with the climb as we rested, but we caught up with him a little later near the pond where he was stopped by a cyclist who wanted a photo.
 We walked a short while together and he told us that, without Covid, he would be in Asia.
-After qualifying as a mechanic near Stuttgart, he had intended to travel but then the pandemic kicked in and he decided to try something closer to home and opted for the Alpe-Adria.
-He was hoping to do the full trail but had no precise schedule, unlike us, stopping for the night when he felt like it.
+After qualifying as a mechanic near Stuttgart, he had intended to travel but then the pandemic kicked in and he decided to try something closer to home, opting for the Alpe-Adria.
+He was hoping to do the full trail but had no precise schedule, unlike us, stopping for the night when and where he felt like it.
 After a while, because of our slower pace, he moved on ahead.
 Maybe he carried on, maybe he stayed in Slovenia for a while or maybe he gave up and did something else, but that was the last we saw of him.
 That’s the magic and mystery of these brief encounters on the trail.

 After the steep climb up the gorge from Ossiach, the rest of the day was easy and a total delight as we wound our way through a blend of woods, small villages and fields towards Velden.
 In the more open areas, there were terrific views of the mountains on the Slovenian border towards which we were heading.
 We stopped for a quick schorle in the village of Köstenberg, but it was still a little early for lunch so we carried on towards the Hohenwart castle ruins, deciding that we would stop there to have the salami, cereal bars and dried fruit that Theo had saved us from eating for dinner at the Almresort.
 The ruins were a little odd, just a few walls and a tower in the heart of a very thick forest.
 The castle was probably of strategic importance once, but with the trees surrounding it today, it was hard to figure out just what could be seen from its walls!